-Quickly develop apps with Teams App Studio (Preview)
+Quickly develop apps with App Studio for Microsoft Teams

 Installing App Studio

-Select the Teams App Studio tile to open the app install page:
+Select the App Studio tile to open the app install page:

 App Studio Features